intel/meta-acrn/docs/getting-started.md

 * KERNEL_MOD - kern_mod tag in acrn scenario xml for each
 * ACPI_TAG - ACPI tag for specific VM
 * ACPI_BIN - binary of ACPI tables for a specific vm
+* PART_LABEL - Partition Label, if set, it allow grub bootloader to pick modules/kernel binaries by partition label

 For example, using hybrid scenario for nuc7i7dnb: